 It goes without saying, but it has to stop.
-But some of us may have the urge to throw our hands up and use what is left on dining out and maybe a little retail therapy.
+Some of us may have the urge to throw our hands up and use what is left on dining out and maybe a little retail therapy.
 Not good.
-You must hold onto each dollar to stretch it like it has never been stretched before- challenge yourself to spend as close to $0 as possible.
+You gotta hold onto each dollar and stretch it like it has never been stretched before- challenge yourself to spend as close to $0 as possible.

 2. Go to your stockpile

 I hope you have one.
 Systematically go through each cabinet, shelf, and drawer in the pantry, fridge, and freezer.
 Make an inventory list and menu, googling ingredients for recipes if necessary, and have a plan that uses what foods you have on hand.
 Get creative in the kitchen.

 After I left full-time work outside the home, we cancelled home phones, satellite TV, and trash service (to use my husband’s dumpster at his business.)
 Try leaving service providers for now and they will want you back later: when we turned satellite TV on again, they gave us months for free (we are now using a digital antenna for no monthly bills.)

 Gather loose change and roll it (or use the free coin machine at your credit union), contact service providers to lower monthly bills, and call your credit card companies to reduce rates.
 Try not to cash out your 401K early, but accept that you may have to use your savings, bit by bit.
 Find more hidden money ideas here.

 5. Sell stuff

 This one may sound extreme, but everyone has a little clutter, right?
 Clear out each room and storage space in your home to have a mega yard sale.
 But first, list large items on Craigslist and research what sells well on eBay by searching for “Sold” items, sorted by highest price.
 You may even need to go to one vehicle for both the cash and the reduction in insurance- you can make it work.